WAS-D/p3p-patches/README.md

 2. Make sure to add `CHEAT ENABLE = 1` to `ms0:/seplugins/cwcheat/cwcheat.ini` so that patches may be applied on boot.
 3. Enable the patches you'd like to use via the cheats menu.

+# Mod Support Patch does not work on official hardware.

 ### Patching `EBOOT.BIN`

 If the CWCheat method doesn't work, you can unpack the game and directly patch `EBOOT.BIN` with the provided [xdelta][xdelta_url] patches: